jonpeder/The-Exechia-parva-group/README.md

 # The-Exechia-parva-group
-Taxonomical work with the fungus gnats (Mycetophilidae) belonging to the Exechia parva group.
-Distribution maps and gene trees.
+Taxonomical revision of fungus gnats (Mycetophilidae) belonging to the Exechia parva group.
+Contains, among other things, work with distribution maps and gene trees.